Category: Story

 3. Choose the Format: Pick your output file type.
 JPEG, JPG, and PNG are still the standard go-tos, but WebP is becoming the favorite for websites because it makes files much smaller without losing quality.

-Simple 3-step process: Tool -> Dimensions -> Format
+Simple 3-step process: Tool to Dimensions to Format

 The developer of BIRME points out that finding the right balance between clarity and file size is key.
 An 80% quality setting is usually the “sweet spot” for web use; you rarely need to go above 90% unless you need perfect high-fidelity prints.